georgexyz19/georgexyz.com/content/posts/understand-wsgi-interface-in-flask.md

 no: 59

 The Flask class is defined in the app.py module.
-The class has a `__call__` method defined on Line 2460.
+The class has a `__call__` method defined on Line 2460 (Flask version 1.1.2).
 If you have an object `app` that is an instance of Flask class, you can treat the object as a function (or callable).
 When you call the object `app(...)`, it will actually run the code in `__call__` method.